Ertien History, Family Crest & Coats of Arms

 Early Origins of the Ertien family

-Another 245 words (18 lines of text) covering the years 1280, 1753 and 1820 are included under the topic Early Ertien History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ertien research.
+Another 123 words (9 lines of text) covering the years 1280, 1753 and 1820 are included under the topic Early Ertien History in all our PDF Extended History products and printed products wherever possible.

 Ertien Spelling Variations